 In May 2021, the Committee finalized its Report on Principles for Renaming, which provides a coherent set of principles to use when considering the renaming of a building, program, or other asset at the University.

-Social Justice Stories from St. Thomas
+News from St. Thomas